abaplint/transpiler/design-notes.md

 * top level await possible via `.mjs` file extension
 * No runtime creation of artifacts, requires rebuild
 * Single threaded, as its running in node
+* Database table buffering settings ignored, everything is always in the db

 # Statements